CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    > **Note:** It may take about 5 minutes to complete the cutover process.

-1. Move back to the Migration blade, and verify that the migration status of WideWorldImporters has to change to **Succeeded**.
+1. Move back to the Migration blade, and verify that the migration status of WideWorldImporters has changed to **Succeeded**.
 You should refresh a couple of times to see the status as Succeeded.

    ![](media/gs-g-et-42.png)